-A baffling labyrinth of hustle and bustle located within the shadows of the towering Atlas Mountains.
+Marrakech is a baffling labyrinth of hustle and bustle located within the shadows of the towering Atlas Mountains.

 1. Embrace the lack of clear direction.

 In other words, get lost.
 However much we think we have excelled ourselves in the realms of modern-day technology, you will definitely struggle to direct your way around the medina.
-For (at least) the first 48 hours within the haphazard streets, you will likely take all the wrong turnings and find yourself being approached by “local guides” who will guide you to where you need to be – the only catch being they won’t leave you until you have coughed up what they feel is the respectable amount of money.
+For (at least) the first 48 hours within the haphazard streets, you will likely take all the wrong turns and find yourself being approached by “local guides” who will guide you to where you need to be – the only catch being they won’t leave you until you have coughed up what they feel is the respectable amount of money.
 Getting lost is all part of the fun of it.
 While getting lost can be irritating, getting into the depths of the medina is what it’s all about, uncovering the real Marrakech to find hidden gems is the magic that the city holds.

 2. Sample culinary excellence.

 Book a table at the new Maison MK Hotel, for their 5 course-tasting menu.
 This boutique hideaway is just a stone throw away from the Djemaa el Fna nestled within the main hub but hosting a calm and tranquil atmosphere.
 The experience begins with sunset canapés and cocktails on the panoramic roof terrace.
 The menu is exquisite and varies each evening; using local ingredients the chefs create a modern menu with Moroccan twists.
 With intimate surroundings and five-star service, this is an experience not to be missed.
 Once you’ve had a taste of Moroccan excellence and fancy your hand at creating, the hotel also hosts cookery courses.